 2.12 In addition to the orientation programme, which is compulsory for students who score less than 80% on their aptitude test, UoB has a formal induction day for newly admitted students organised by the Deanship of Students Affair, where the colleges' Deans, department Chairpersons and course coordinators participate in delivering the event to the students.
 During interview sessions, the Panel confirmed that the induction programme comprises both a general orientation section at the university level, and a programme specific section during which students are provided with relevant information, which include the students' Handbook, and the programme plan that is further explained by a dedicated team of instructors.
-The Panel appreciates that the induction programme is organised at both the university and programme level and caters specifically for the needs of the BSET students.
-Nonetheless, the Panel noted the low number of students who attend the induction programme.
+The Panel appreciates that the induction programme is organised at both the university and programme level and caters specifically for the needs of the BSEE students.
+Nonetheless, during interview sessions, the Panel came to know that the number of students who attend the induction programme is low.
 Moreover, it is unclear how students that do not attend the induction are provided with the information needed.
 The Panel recommends that the College should provide alternative provisions for those students who do not attend the induction programme.